trducng/theflow/README.md

 ## TODO

+- Compare pipeline in a result folder
+- Cache progress, allow running from cache
 - Allow step to plug-n-play the config
+- Initialize each task (avoid loading model)
+- Support pipeline branching and merging
+- Support single process or multi-processing pipeline running
+- Support chaining different pipeline
+- Allow debugging
+- Can synchronize changes in the workflow, allowing logs from different run to be compatible with each other
 - Compare different runs
   - Same cache directory
   - Compare evaluation result based on kwargs